-During IUI, your doctor deposits sperms attached to a thin, pin tip-sized catheter directly into your uterus.
+During IUI, your doctor will deposit sperms attached to a thin, pin tip-sized catheter directly into your uterus.
 Many women compare the experience to that of having a Pap smear test.
 There is no medication or pain reliever required during IUI.
-After the procedure, you may need to lie on your back for a brief period.
+After the procedure, you may need to lie on your back for a brief period (about 20 minutes).
 In most cases, you can just go about your normal daily activities post-IUI.

 The majority of women encounter mild uterine cramping during or after an IUI treatment.
-It is a typical symptom, and in most cases, it should not be a cause of worry.
+It is a typical symptom and, in most cases, should not be a cause of worry.

-Cramping is also attributed to the following reasons:
+Cramping may also be attributed to the following reasons:

 In some cases, the catheter can irritate the woman’s uterus, which can also lead to mild cramping.

 This natural event happens when the ovaries discharge a mature egg.
-During ovulation, a patient may experience abdominal spasms, which in medical terms, is called a “mittelschmerz.”
-Taking drugs that prompt ovulation can also cause or aggravate cramps.
+During ovulation, a patient may experience abdominal spasms, which in medical term is called a “mittelschmerz.”
+Taking drugs that prompt ovulation of multiple follicles can also cause or aggravate cramps.

 Ovulation cramping can occur within several minutes to hours.
 Commonly, it does not last for more than two days.
 Some women may have intense aching, while others may only have light pain.